janto055/PokemonAPIGetPokemons/README.md

 ## Notes

 Once again, this project proved to be a very valuable learning experience.
-In this cause, it proved to be difficult to find an API that was easy to use within the AsyncHTTPClient framework provided.
+In this case, it proved to be difficult to find an API that was easy to use within the AsyncHTTPClient framework provided.
 As a result, I ended up scratching my plans to build a music app, and stuck with one of the recommended APIs, in this case the PokeAPI.

 The main struggle I encountered was being able to parse through the JSON data, specifically for desplaying the image/sprite associated with the randomly chosen pokemon.
 For some reason, the JSON response was formatted in a way that made it very difficult to single out a specific image URL.
-After a few hours of trying, I ended up settling with just removing leading and trailing elements from the pokeImage string so that I would end up with the very first URL of the "strings" JSON.
+After a few hours of trying, I ended up settling with just removing leading and trailing elements from the pokeImage string so that I would end up with the very first URL of the "sprites" JSON.
 Moving foward, I will look into better ways to get this feature to work, as I would love to have the front facing sprite be displayed instead.

 ## License